AdamSinale/cpp_ex1/README.md

 **Constructor: Graph():**
 Initializes a new instance of the Graph class.

 **loadGraph(matrix):**
-loads the given matrix to the graph object **getEdge(i, j):**
+loads the given matrix to the graph object.

+**getEdge(i, j):**
-Returns the edge between i and j
+Returns the edge between i and j.

 **getNumV():**
 Returns the number of vertices.

 **isDirected():**
 Returns 1 if the graph is considered directed and 0 if not.

 **check_borders(s,f):**
 Checks wether the given verices exist in the graph.

 **printGraph():**
 Prints the graph's info- num of vertices and edges.